oracle/node-oracledb/doc/api.md

 #### <a name="resultsethandling"></a> 9.1.2 Result Set Handling

-When the number of query rows is relatively big, or can't be predicted, it is recommended to use a [`ResultSet`](#resultsetclass).
+When the number of query rows is relatively big, or can't be predicted, it is recommended to use a [`ResultSet`](#resultsetclass) with callbacks, as described in this section, or via the ResultSet stream wrapper, as described [later](#streamingresults).
 This prevents query results being unexpectedly truncated by the [`maxRows`](#propdbmaxrows) limit and removes the need to oversize `maxRows` to avoid such truncation.
 Otherwise, for queries that return a known small number of rows, non-result set queries may have